lucetzer/Battleships/README.md

 Responsibilities:

-* a board with cells
 * takes ships
-* status to see if hit or not
-* status of won or lost
+* reprots missed hit when no ship at position
+* can receive a hit on a ship
+* can report if all ships are sunk
 * does not allow ships to cross-over (occupied or not)